Strengthen Students' MINDFULNESS: Increase Your Students' Self-Control While Reducing Anxiety and Challenging Behaviors

-- Why MINDFULNESS is So Relevant Today and How it Greatly Benefits ALL Your Students
+- Why MINDFULNESS is so Relevant Today and How it Will Greatly Benefit ALL Your Students

-Discover the key benefits of mindfulness and how it can make a significant difference for you and your students … Learn practical strategies to help your students get back on track and stay there
+Discover the key benefits of mindfulness and how it can make a significant difference for you and your students … Gain a clearer understanding of what mindfulness is and isn’t

-Learn mindfulness practices that will help your students increase self-reflection and self-calming in difficult situations … Decrease anxiety so students feel safe and can focus more on instruction
+Learn mindfulness practices that will help your students increase self-reflection and self-calming in difficult situations … Decrease anxiety so students feel safe and focus on instruction and learning